jromers/k8s-ol-howto/README.md

 ```

 ## Ingress Controller and Load balancer
 Ingress is a resource in the Kubernetes cluster for access to the services in the cluster, typically based on the HTTP protocol.
 The functionality is controlled by an Ingress controller and there are several controller implementations.
-In this how-to I use the [nginx-ingress controller] (https://kubernetes.github.io/ingress-nginx/).
+In this how-to I use the [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/).

 Depending on the deployment type (AWS, GCE, OKE or bare-metal) there is communication between Ingress and load balancers.
 In this how-to I use the bare-metal deployment type and place haproxy and keepalived in front of the Ingress controller to forward all incoming traffic to the Ingress controller.